Permutative Preference Alignment from Listwise Ranking of Human Judgments: Preliminaries

 \subsection{NDCG Metric}

-Normalized Discounted Cumulative Gain (NDCG) \citep{dcg,ndcg} is a widely-used metric for evaluating the ranking model performance, which directly assesses the quality of a permutation from listwise data.
+NDCG is widely used for evaluating the ranking model performance \citep{ndcg}, which directly assesses the quality of a permutation from the listwise data.
 Assume the list of responses $\mathbf{Y}=(y_1,...,y_K)$ have been {pre-ranked in the descending order based on labels} $\mathbf{\Psi}=(\psi_1,...,\psi_K)$ from Eq \ref{psi}, where $\psi_i\geq\psi_j$ if $i\geq j$.
 The Discounted Cumulative Gain at k-th position ($k\leq K$) is defined as:

 where $\psi_j$ denotes the ground truth labels of the response $y_j$, and $\tau(j)$ is the descending rank position of \(y_j\) based on the reward scores $\mathbf{s}$ computed by the current model $\pi_\theta$.
 Typically, the discount function and the gain function are set as \(D(\tau(j)) = \frac{1}{\log_2(\tau(j)+1)}\) and \(G(\psi_j) = 2^{\psi_j} - 1\).
 An illustration is provided in Appendix \ref{appendix_sort}.